Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Additionally, it will create an aesthetically pleasing neighborhood, promote good neighbor policies, show pride in ownership, and more importantly, may very well increase your property’s value.
 Clean and properly maintained neighborhoods have also shown to reduce crime and criminal intent in a community.

 There is no charge to come and inspect your property.
 If you are a renter and feel your rental has some safety or health concerns, we encourage you to contact your landlord first and discuss the matter with them.
 If your landlord does not address the issue in a timely manner, or fails to respond, contact our office and we will discuss your options.
-This may necessitate an on-site visit with you and the property maintenance officer.

 Yes.
 Both Spearfish and Lawrence County have adopted the International Property Maintenance Code.
 Additionally, both entities have entered into a contract referred to as the Joint Powers Agreement.
 This contract provides the authority to regulate and enforce certain Spearfish city codes and ordinances within a prescribed area of Lawrence County contiguous to the city limits.